-Treatment of LTBI is essential to controlling and eliminating Tuberculosis by reducing the risk that TB infection will progress to disease.
+Treatment of LTBI is essential to controlling and eliminating Tuberculosis by reducing the risk that TB infection will progress to active disease.
 In the past, treatment for LTBI was termed "preventative treatment".
 Today, the term "latent tuberculosis treatment" is used in U.S. because the treatment does not actually prevent infection: it prevents an existing silent infection from becoming active.

-- Distributed resource material to the medical community and at-risk facilities - Developed a quality assurance tool to improve case management and documentation - Continued partnership with local pharmacy chain to dispense and track inventory of LTBI medications - Partnered with two Davis County facilities to provide reduced cost chest x-rays - Provided monthly on-site evaluations for each LTBI client receiving treatment to ensure compliance and assess medication tolerance
+- Distributed resource material to the medical community and at-risk facilities, as needed - Continued partnership with local pharmacy chain to dispense and track inventory of LTBI medications - Partnered with two Davis County facilities to provide reduced cost chest x-rays - Provided monthly on-site evaluations for each LTBI client receiving treatment to ensure compliance and assess medication tolerance - Provided tuberculosis in-services to at-risk facilities in Davis County - Implemented Respiratory Protection Plan

-- Development and implementation of Respiratory Protection Plan - Re-evaluate screening tools used in the immunization clinics to ensure that no LTBI is missed - Development of guidelines to evaluate clients with reactive TB skin tests - Assess value of providing Quatiferon Gold testing - Implement targeted-testing guidelines for the community
+- Continue to re-evaluate screening tools used in the immunization clinics to ensure that no LTBI is missed - Continue to assess value of providing Quatiferon Gold testing - Implement targeted-testing guidelines for the community - Enhance partnership with the local correctional facility to improve reporting and followup procedures for latent tuberculosis - Obtain tuberculosis updates and distribute to medical providers - Enhance partnership with Midtown Community Health Center Davis